harrydryden/deliberation/docs/CONTRIBUTING.md

 # Contributing Guide

 Thank you for considering contributing to the Democratic Deliberation Platform!
 This guide will help you get started with contributing to the project.
+We're excited to have you join our community.

 ## Table of Contents